Menu

 • Biphasic: This is a combination of epithelioid and sarcomatoid cells, also called mixed mesothelioma.

 • Epithelial: This is a cell type that lines many tissues.
 Mesothelioma occurs most often in this cell type.
-The disease may develop in the lining of the lungs, abdomen, heart or testicles.

 02. Prognosis for Desmoplastic Mesothelioma